maxGraph/maxGraph/README.md

 Starting from the mxGraph 4.2.2 release, we
 - moved code to ES9
 - removed Internet Explorer specific code
-- migrated to TypeScript
+- migrated to TypeScript, based on the work initiated in [typed-mxgraph](https://github.com/typed-mxgraph/typed-mxgraph)
-- migrated the examples to [Storybook](https://storybook.js.org/).
+- migrated the examples to [Storybook](https://storybook.js.org/)

 ## Development